14 Tips For Protecting Your Camera Gear From Bad Weather

 orca umbrella

-To protect your gear while shooting, having an umbrella is very helpful.
-If you don’t have anyone to hold an umbrella, or need to use both your hands, hands-free umbrellas are an option.
+Having an umbrella is very helpful for protecting your gear while shooting.
+If you don’t have someone to hold an umbrella or need to use both hands, hands-free umbrellas are an option.

-Though these umbrellas look extremely goofy, they’re also extremely helpful.
+Though these umbrellas look extremely goofy, they’re also beneficial.
 You may not have known that umbrellas with backpack attachments exist, but this one from Adorama is a great example and is a budget-friendly lifesaver if it rains or snows.

 7. Tarps

-Another very simple solution to getting your gear out of the rain is to carry a tarp on you.
-Simply having a tarp in your car or backpack is a great way to always be prepared.
+Another very simple solution to keeping your gear dry in the rain is to carry a tarp.
+Having a tarp in your car or backpack is a great way to always be prepared.

-Not only can the tarp protect you from rain, but if it has recently rained, laying a tarp down can let you lay out your gear without worrying about it getting wet or dirty from the ground.
+Not only can the tarp protect you from rain, but if it has recently rained, laying it down can let you lay out your gear without worrying about it getting wet or dirty from the ground.

 This is an extremely cheap and effective way to protect your equipment.